Indonesia's Worsening Problem With Fake News

 “When I first saw it, I was able to laugh,” Ulin tells TIME about the photo collage.
 “But later on, it became so troublesome because there were people who believed it … [The meme] was around for quite a while, and I became tired of explaining it.”

 Hoaxes like this, and fake news items in general, have become a massive problem in Indonesia in recent months, coinciding with the hotly contested Jakarta gubernatorial election campaign.
-To be sure, the sharing of fake news on social media has contributed to political tension in many countries — by one estimate, it generated more social media engagement than real news during the U.S. presidential election in November — but in Indonesia, with its recent incidences of domestic terrorism, and its long and bloody history of anti-communist, anti-Christian and anti-Chinese pogroms, inflaming ethnic and political tensions is potentially deadly.
+To be sure, the sharing of fake news on social media has contributed to political tension in many countries — by one estimate, it generated more social-media engagement than real news during the U.S. presidential election in November — but in Indonesia, with its recent incidences of domestic terrorism, and its long and bloody history of anticommunist, anti-Christian and anti-Chinese pogroms, inflaming ethnic and political tensions is potentially deadly.

 President Joko “Jokowi” Widodo, seen as a Muslim moderate, has vowed to crack down, telling a Cabinet meeting that fake news was nothing short of an attempt to destabilize his government.
 “Slander, hatred and rude words on social media are increasingly troubling people,” Jokowi tweeted on Thursday.
 “We need determined and tough law enforcement.”